Romania

 Other excise products are:

 Economic operators performing directly intra-Community acquisitions/imports of such goods are entitled to request a refund of the excise duties paid if the products are exported, supplied to another EU member state, or returned to the supplier.
-For the production/intra-Community acquisitions/imports of such products, prior authorisation is requested.
+For the production/intra-Community acquisitions/imports of such products, prior authorisation/notification is needed from Romanian customs authorities.

 Property taxes